astronomer/docs/astro/manage-connections-variables.md

 ### Storage and encryption

-If you want to choose a strategy based on how Airflow connections and variables are stored, use the following table to understand which storage and encryption methods each strategy uses.
+If you want to choose a strategy based on how Airflow connections and variables are stored, the following table shows which storage and encryption methods that each strategy uses.

 | Strategy | Storage location | Visible via UI | Encrypted |
 |-----------|----------------|-----|------|